Portable AC Units Lie About Square Footage. Here’s How to Actually Size One.

 If you’re a bigger person, you work from home in a room that gets afternoon sun, or you’ve had a portable AC fail to keep up before: go dual-hose, go one BTU tier higher than the base math says, and check the SACC number before anything else.

 The real pro tip from all of this: manufacturers are legally required to put the SACC number on the EnergyGuide label.
 Find that label.
 Don’t buy the headline BTU.
 The gap between what’s printed in big letters on the box and what the unit actually delivers is real, it’s documented, and it matters more for a bigger person running a warmer room than for anyone else.
+And once the room is sorted, if you’re still waking up hot, sheets are the next variable to tackle (our cooling sheets guide for big guys covers the fiber physics and big-guy-specific fits).

 Sources